khakhalin/notes/05_Ensembles.md

 Boosting uses simplest decision trees possible:  single split into 2 categories, aka **decision stumps**.
 But with every next group of trees, we increase the weights for those elements that weren't classified correctly by the previous generation of classifiers (starting with equal weights at the beginning of the process, for the first tree).
 These weights may either be explicitly included in the error calculation, or be used as probabilities of each data point  appearing in next training subset (the result is the same).
 At the end, predictions are made by **weighted majority rule**: weighted average by the **accuracy of individual trees**, followed by argmax.

 The most popular, archetypical approach: **AdaBoost**, aka **Adaptive Boosting**.
 For a binary discrete case:
-1. Start with all points x_i having identical weights {W}. ∑wi = 1, so w_i = 1/n.
+1. Start with all points x_i having identical weights {W}. ∑w_i = 1, so w_i = 1/n.
-2. For each available coordinate, find the best split (aka stump), with smallest total error E = ∑wi ϵi, where ϵi = 1∙(h(xi)==yi).
+2. For each available coordinate, find the best split (aka stump), with smallest total error E = ∑w_i ϵ_i, where ϵ_i = 1∙(h(x_i)==y_i).
 3. Across all coordinates, find a split that minimizes [[gini]] index for this split.
-For all loops after 1st (when weights are different), either use weighted gini index, or randomly draw points with p ∝ w (with repetition, keeping the total number of points about constant).
+For all loops after the 1st (for all loops when weights are different), either use **weighted gini index**, or randomly resample points with draw probability P ∝ w (draw with repetition, keeping the total number of points considered at each split ~constant).
 4. Calculate the weight of this stump as α = ½ log((1−E)/E) .
-This formula →+∞ for E→0, →-∞ for E→1, and 0 around chance, when E=1-E. In practice, to avoid ∞, a tiny ε is added both to both numerator and denominator.
+This formula →+∞ for E→0 (perfect split), →-∞ for E→1 (perfectly erroneous split), and ~0 for splits that perform near chance level, when E=1-E, and so we get log(1).
+In practice, to avoid ∞, a tiny ε is added to both numerator and denominator of the fraction under the log().
-5. Increase the weights of misclassified samples: w_i ← w_i ∙ exp(α); decrease weights of correctly classified samples by multiplying by exp(−α); then normalize to ∑w = 1.
+5. Increase the weights of misclassified samples: w_i ← w_i ∙ exp(α); decrease the weights of correctly classified samples by multiplying them by exp(−α); then normalize all weights to ∑w = 1.
 6. Go to step 2.

 > Is it true that in practice randomly resampling points is better than using a weighted formula?
-Nobody says it openly, but if it weren't the case, why would people tell this whole resampling story?
+Nobody says it openly, but if it weren't the case, why would people repeat this whole resampling story in each tutorial?

 7. Once everything is classified, rejects trees with accuracy less than 50%. _Not all descriptions mention that._
 8. Produce an average of tree outputs, weighted by α .